Daniel Batman

 Daniel Batman (20 March 1981 – 26 June 2012) was an Australian sprinter.
 He was the Australian national men's 200-metres champion in 2005 and 2008.
 He competed in the 2000 Summer Olympics and his best international achievement was a sixth place at the 2003 World Indoor Championships.

 Batman was born in Melbourne, Victoria.
 He attended The Scots College and Cranbrook School.
 He claimed to be a direct descendant of John Batman, the founder of Melbourne but John Batman's only son, John Charles Batman, died aged just 8 years old, reportedly by drowning in the Yarra River, but rumoured to have died of syphilis which his father carried.

 Personal life

-Batman was married to Nova Peris, an Olympic and Commonwealth Games gold medallist, in March 2002 but they separated in 2010.
-He had two children with Peris, Destiny and Jack.
-Batman had a child, Liberty, in late 2011 with partner Natalie Sainsbury.
+Batman was married to Nova Peris, an Olympic and Commonwealth Games gold medallist, in March 2002; the couple separated in 2010.
+Batman had two children with Peris, Destiny and Jack.
+Batman had another child, Liberty, in late 2011 with partner Natalie Sainsbury.

 On 26 June 2012, Batman was killed in a car crash at Marrakai, southeast of Darwin, Northern Territory.
 He was 31.